nick1536/424-web-example/README.md

 ##Method
 How will we resolve this conflict, since the "base" now has a conflict in it?

+##No More Conflicts
+We can now mege back into master without any trouble
 - Bulleted
 - List